IELTS Essay Topics with sample answer.

 Model Answer 1: [Opinion: Parents should maintain a balance.]

 In today's world, parents often have a dilemma about how their children should spend their free time.
 While some people believe that engaging in organised group activities is the key to a child's development, others argue that it is crucial for children to learn how to occupy themselves.
 This essay will explore both these views.
-As far as opinion goes, parents should maintain a balance when it comes to their children's free time activity by motivating them to participate in group activities while also permitting them to choose their own leisure activities.
+As far as my opinion goes, parents should maintain a balance when it comes to their children's free time activity by motivating them to participate in group activities while also permitting them to sometimes choose their own leisure activities.

 In my opinion, both approaches have their merits, and parents should find a balance between the two.
 Children should be encouraged to participate in group activities, but they should also be given free time to pursue their interests and hobbies.
-By allowing children to have unstructured free time, parents can foster creativity and independence, while also ensuring that their children learn important social and physical skills.

 Sample Answer 2: [Opinion: Parents should encourage their children to take part in group activities]

 In today's fast-paced world, parents are often faced with the plight of how to occupy their children's free time.
 Some people suggest that children should be encouraged to participate in group activities, while others believe that it is crucial for children to learn to occupy themselves independently.
-In this essay, I will discuss both views and explain why I support the idea that parents should encourage their children to take part in organised group activities.
+In this essay, I will discuss both views and explain why I support the idea that parents should encourage their children to partake in organised group activities.

 On the one hand, those who believe that children should learn to occupy themselves independently argue that it is an essential life skill that fosters creativity and imagination.
 Children who have the ability to entertain themselves are less likely to become bored or reliant on external stimuli, and are better equipped to handle unstructured time.
 They can also develop a stronger sense of self and a more active imagination.
 For instance, studies have shown that children who spend their free time reading and engaging in imaginative play have better cognitive development and are more successful in academic pursuits.